Loading

 Modern usage

-The residents of Hokkaidō and Okinawa occasionally use naichi to refer to the "mainland", excluding these areas.
+Residents of places like Hokkaidō, Okinawa and Amami occasionally use naichi to refer to the "mainland", excluding these areas.
 The colloquial usage is officially "incorrect", as both areas are legally within naichi.
 In Hokkaidō, the official term that refers to Japan except Hokkaidō is dōgai (lit. outside of Hokkaidō).
 With dōgai becoming common even in colloquial use, naichi ceased to be used.
+Residents of Okinawa also use the term hondo (lit. mainland) to refer to parts of Japan outside of Okinawa.
+In Japanese law, the meaning of hondo is used to make a distinction between the "main islands" of Hokkaidō, Honshū, Shikoku, and Kyūshū and "outlying islands" referred to as ritō.

 The term "main islands" (本島 hontō) is used for Hokkaido, Honshu, Kyushu, Shikoku and Okinawa.
 The other estimated 6,847 smaller islands are called 'remote islands' (離島 ritō).